MOHRE UAE Labour Law 2026: What Every Employee Should Know

 Flexible or Compressed Work Model

-• Flexible Work Schedule: Employees are now able to complete their weekly hours within four days.
-This flexibility lowers the stress of commuting to work every day and increases productivity on working days.
+- Flexible Work Schedule: Employees can now complete their weekly hours in four days.
+This flexibility lowers the stress of commuting to work every day.

-• Three-Day Weekend: Under the condensed timetable, you will have an additional day off per week.
+- Three-Day Weekend: Under the condensed timetable, you will have an additional day off per week.
 This additional time enhances personal time, family time, and general well-being.
+Extended rest improves overall mental health.

 Remote Work Rights in 2026